asizikov/asizikov.github.io/content/blog/2025-04-18-reusable-prompts-llm-docs.md

 ![No Docs](/images/2025-04-prompts/no-docs.png)

-As you can see, despite me asking to use Friendly SQL syntaxtx Copilot generated a vanilla SQL query.
-Something that I expected ofcourse.
+As you can see, despite me asking to use Friendly SQL syntax Copilot generated a vanilla SQL query.
+Something that I expected of course.

 DuckDB provides a more convenient syntax: